Residual-Based Error Corrector Operator to Enhance Accuracy and Reliability of Neural Operator Surrogates of Nonlinear Variational Boundary-Value Problems: Numerical Examples

 \section{Numerical Examples}

-The example of a nonlinear diffusion equation presented in section 2.2 with slight modifications is taken up for the demonstration of the efficacy of the proposed corrector approach.
+The example of a nonlinear reaction-diffusion equation presented in section 2.2 with slight modifications is taken up for the demonstration of the efficacy of the proposed corrector approach.
 The first example concerns the temperature field in a square domain with a prescribed heat source and the Dirichlet boundary condition on the bottom edge of the domain.
 Neural operators with varying input and output reduced dimensions and sizes of training samples are tested for accuracy.
-In the same tests, the corrector operator taking neural operator prediction and model parameter as input is analyzed and it is shown that the corrector operator consistently leads to increased accuracy.
-The second example considers a slightly complex geometry of a square domain with two circular voids.
+In the same tests, the corrector operator that takes neural operator prediction and model parameter as input and computes new prediction is analyzed and it is shown that the corrector operator consistently produces a new approximation of a solution of the problem with increased accuracy.
+The second example considers a slightly more complex geometry of a square domain with two circular voids.
 The forward problem now has heat flux prescribed on the outer boundary, and the temperature is fixed to zero in the inner boundaries.
 In this setup, the topology optimization problem on the diffusivity parameter field is posed.
-For this optimization problem, the accuracy of neural operators as surrogates of the forward model are examined, and it is shown that neural operators lead to high errors in optimizers.
-However, when the corrector operator is used in conjunction with neural operators, the accuracy is seen to significantly increased.
+For this optimization problem, the accuracy of neural operators as surrogates of the forward model is examined, and it is shown that neural operators lead to high errors in optimizers.
+However, when the corrector operator is used in conjunction with neural operators, the accuracy increases significantly.
 In what follows, first, the neural network architecture and some details about the libraries used in this work are discussed.
 Following that, the two subsections present the key results.